Can horses eat pumpkins?

 - Chop up the pumpkin into pieces!
 Avoid choking hazards by making pieces small and easily chewable.

-- Limit the quantity of pumpkin given, anything more than a cupful or two a day may give you horse a belly ache.
-This is pretty true for just about anything new that you give your horse.
+- Limit the quantity of pumpkin given, anything more than a cupful or two a day may give your horse a belly ache.
+This is pretty true for about anything new you give your horse.
 Try to resist the urge to toss a few pumpkins into his pen for rollie-pollie snack time.